 In this essay, I want to develop the argument that economists and economic policy-makers should focus much greater attention on inequality as measured by the distribution of income (and wealth).
 The traditional focus simply on absolute levels of income as a measure of poverty and economic well-being is fundamentally flawed.

 MacEwan, Arthur, "An End in Itself and a Means to Good Ends: Why Income Equality is Important" (2009).
 Center for Social Policy Publications.
-Paper 25.
+25.